Stefan Moore: Personal life

 He attended Hodge Hill Sports and Enterprise College, in Hodge Hill, Birmingham.
-He has a younger brother, Luke Moore who is a professional footballer, and the two were teammates at Aston Villa.
+He has a younger brother, Luke Moore who is a professional footballer.
+The two were teammates at Aston Villa.
 Moore owned a taxi firm in Water Orton, Warwickshire, before selling it in 2015.

-Moore's son, Kobei, currently plays in the Aston Villa Academy, joining the club at Under-9 level.
+Moore's son, Kobei, joined Aston Villa at Under-9 level and turned professional at the club in May 2023.